orhonovich/q-squared/README.md

 ## Datasets

 The datasets are stored in the `data` folder.
-The folder contains two files - consistent and inconsistent responses - for each of the two system.
+The folder contains two files - consistent and inconsistent responses - for each of the two systems.
 Each file contains 150 responses.
 In addition, we add the cross anotation file, used in our validation experiments.

 The datasets are stored as pandas dataframes in csv files.
 Loading them should be as simple as: